The $500,000 Paper Loss: How the 'Big Beautiful Bill' Supercharged Cost Segregation

 On a typical residential rental, 22–28% of the building's value gets reclassified.
 On commercial properties with tenant improvements, it's closer to 35–40%.
 Instead of waiting 27.5 years for your full deduction, you're pulling 5- and 15-year assets forward.

-Here's where it gets interesting.
 On that $500,000 building, say the cost-seg study identifies $147,000 in short-lived property.
-Without cost seg, you're deducting $18,180 per year.
-With it, you're deducting that $147,000 on an accelerated schedule — and with bonus depreciation, potentially all of it in year one.
+Without cost seg, you deduct $18,180 per year.
+With it, you deduct that $147,000 on an accelerated schedule — and with bonus depreciation, potentially all of it in year one.

 What the Big Beautiful Bill Changed

-We covered the Big Beautiful Bill in episodes 73 through 76.
-Here's the part that matters for cost segregation: bonus depreciation is back to 100%.
 The original Tax Cuts and Jobs Act set 100% bonus depreciation from 2018 through 2022, then phased it down — 80% in 2023, 60% in 2024, 40% in 2025.
-The Big Beautiful Bill reversed that.
-Through 2029, any property that qualifies for bonus depreciation gets 100% in year one.
+The One Big Beautiful Bill Act reversed that.
+For property placed in service after January 19, 2025, 100% bonus depreciation is back — and it's now permanent.

-That's a big deal.
-It means every dollar of 5-year and 15-year property identified in your cost-seg study can be deducted immediately.
+That means every dollar of 5-year and 15-year property identified in your cost-seg study can be deducted immediately.
 Not over 5 years.
 Not over 15 years.
 Year one.

-Let's run the numbers.
-A $500,000 commercial property.
+Running the numbers: A $500,000 commercial property.
 Cost-seg study identifies $173,000 in short-lived assets.
 At 100% bonus depreciation, that's a $173,000 deduction in year one.
 You still get straight-line depreciation on the remaining $327,000 over 39 years — another $8,385 per year.
 Total year-one deduction: $181,385.
 At a 37% marginal rate, that's $67,112 in tax savings.
-On a property that might cash-flow $42,000 in NOI annually.
+On a property that might produce $42,000 in NOI annually.

 That's a 13.4% return just from the tax savings — before you count a dime of cash flow.